-Drawing on his 30-year career as a sales and marketing professional, Paul leads the company’s customer facing organizations.
-Paul and his team are responsible for sourcing and supporting customer engagements, promoting Micralyne capabilities and establishing the partner infrastructure to deliver leading-edge MEMS solutions in target markets.
+Drawing on his 30-year career as a sales and marketing professional, Paul is a great asset to the company’s customer-facing initiatives.
+Paul assists Micralyne in sourcing and supporting customer engagements, promoting Micralyne capabilities, and establishing the partner infrastructure to deliver leading-edge MEMS solutions in target markets.

 Paul has previously led global sales and marketing organizations for several public semiconductor manufacturers as well as multiple technology start-up companies.